Hawk Advert - December 1982

 These included a three-way key switch "to prevent unathorised access", a reset buzzer for some reason, continuously-running background diagnostics and, more usefully, an interlock which prevent the machine from being powered down whilst a disk was loaded, a feature which prevented accidental corruption of data.

-It was also constructed with a strong metal case and came with a cleaner switched-mode power supply, which apparently catered for the "dirty and variable mains often found in industrial environments".
+It was also constructed with a strong metal case and came with an improved switched-mode power supply, which apparently catered for the "dirty and variable mains often found in industrial environments".

 Otherwise, it was a reasonably normal "perfectly adequate" 4MHz Z80-based CP/M 2.2 machine - or Z 8 øA as the advert would have it - albeit with a minimum of 66K memory, possibly providing an extra 2K above the usual 64K, just for video memory.

-The advert also shows, as well as a broken bird's egg, the cardboard shipping "floppy disk" still in the disk drive, with its "remove before use" tab still sticking out.
+The advert also shows, as well as a broken bird's egg, the cardboard "floppy disk" - used to protect the disk heads during shipping - still in the disk drive, with its "remove before use" tab still sticking out.

 Date created: 08 March 2026